Louis Dreyfus Company

 32. Time-bound commitment to achieve 100% traceability to mill level?

-The company commits to achieve 100% traceability to mill for direct and indirect sourcing by 2022.
+The company commits to achieving 100% traceability to mill level by the year 2024.

 33. Percentage of supply traceable to mill level?